 Raj Solanki – for the safeguarding of our vision, founding effort, and many hours in support and governance of our school.

-Rita Issagholian – for her service as our first Board President, and her countless hours of hard work and dedication to the creation and continued success of Mountain Song.
+Rita Issagholian – for her service as our first Board President, returning for a second Board term, helping to secure the school’s first charter renewal, and her countless hours of hard work and dedication to the creation and continued success of Mountain Song.

 Laurie Ristig– for her service as a Founding Board member and Governing Board member and her tireless work helping start the school and seeing to its success in its first two years of operation.

 Martin Schneider – for carefully and courageously protecting the vision of the school as a board member and essential leader guiding us through important transitions.

 Eva Manz-Jackson – for dedicated service as a founding family and founding board member, bringing encouragement and balance to many situations, projects and committees.

 Melanie Chadwick – for faithfully safeguarding the school in a time of struggle to find its feet and plant them on firm ground.